5 Shortcuts For Catching Snook In Florida

 Just like most ambush-oriented species, snook prefer to hang around structure.
 And since they’re in the middle of the food chain, they like structure for two reasons…

-- Feeding station – Just as snook seek protection from larger predators by hanging near structure, well many of the smaller fish that snook feed on do the exact same thing.
+- Feeding station – Just as snook seek protection from larger predators by hanging near structure, well many of the smaller fish that snook feed upon do the exact same thing.

 - Protection from predators – Yes, even the big snook can fall prey to a bigger and faster predator… most notoriously dolphin which like them about as much as we do (click below to see a dolphin outwit a big snook along a shoreline).